Thairath Online

 ภาพจาก iStock

-Source: Nursing Department, Ramathibodi Hospital, Faculty of Medicine Ramathibodi Hospital, Mahidol University
+Source: Nursing Department, Ramathibodi Hospital, Faculty of Medicine, Ramathibodi Hospital, Mahidol University